SamuelBrucksch/alexa-avs-sample-app/README.md

 3. enter Device ID, and the other 2 Strings like in the original instructions
 4. run automated_install.sh
 5. if you want to make use of the additional features added here you need to select auto start and enter working credentials
 6. configure you alsa configuration. you can test with aplay test.wav and arecord -d 10 test.wav, both should work without any additional parameters.
-If both commands work then alexa will work as well.
+If both commands work then alexa will work as well (at least audio wise).
 7. reboot

 ![](../../wiki/assets/alexa-logo-3.png)